 GIVIT Listed Ltd connects those who have with those who need, in a safe and private way.
-Through the GIVIT website, trusted Australian charities are able to request exactly what is needed by their clients.
+Through the GIVIT website, trusted Australian organisations are able to request exactly what is needed by their clients.
 These requests are listed here, where everyday Australians can donate in response.
-Alternatively, donors can pledge items for donation into our virtual warehouse, a private online portal where registered charities can see and reserve what’s available.
+Alternatively, donors can pledge items for donation into our online warehouse which is a private online portal where registered organisations can see and reserve what’s available.

-When a need is matched to a donation, the GIVIT portal sends an email to exchange contact details between the donor and the charity.
-Then, the charity and donor agree between themselves on a delivery option.
+When a need is matched to a donation, the GIVIT portal sends an email to exchange contact details between the donor and the organisation where they can both liaise to arrange a delivery option.
 Once the charity receives the item, it is privately passed onto the recipient.
-The donor and recipient never meet as, above all, GIVIT Listed Ltd aims to preserve the dignity and privacy of people accessing support.
+The donor and recipient never meet as, above all, GIVIT aims to preserve the dignity and privacy of people accessing support.

 We provide adults with care, protection and a safe place to sleep 24 hours per day, 7 days a week.
 They are referred to the shelter by the police, community patrol or community services after being found intoxicated in public spaces.
 For many clients, the Sobering Up Shelters provide an alternative for incarceration and pathways to engage in AOD and other health services to help reduce the harm for AOD misuse.